wedrid/game_of_life/README.md

 vitejs was installed through the npm package manager [https://nodejs.org/en/] through the command npm install vite Just clicking index.html typicall does not work due to some CORS issues.

-If the whole repo is cloned, it is probably enough to simply type the command 'npm run dev' to take a look to the code in "developer mode" (which, in this case, is the same as the deployed code).
+If the whole repo is cloned, if you have npm installed, then running 'npm run dev' is sufficient to take a look to the code in "developer mode" (which, in this case, is the same as the deployed code).
+With the last commit, the intallation of vite is included as a requirement of the project, and should there for not ask you to install vite on your system.

 # Requirements:
 - A working visual simulation: OK